Causal Discovery from Temporal Data: An Overview and New Perspectives: Background preliminaries

-\textbf{\textit{d}-separation.} Based on the causal Markovian condition, we can define the $d$-separation.
-In general, a set of variables $S$ \textit{d}-separates two variables if $S$ blocks all paths between them.
-For the given causal graph in Figure \ref{fig:6figs} (d)(e)(f), two vertices $x_1,x_3$ are \textit{d}-separated by the set of vertices $S$ if $x_2 \in S$.
-As for the relations in Figure \ref{fig:6figs} (c) (a.k.a., a \textit{v-structure} or \textit{collider}), $x_1,x_3$ are also \textit{d}-separated if $x_2$ and none of the descendants of $x_2$ are in set $S$.
-The graph's \textit{d}-separation property, implying conditional independence constraints, is of importance to explain causal concepts.
+\textbf{\textit{d}-separation.} $d$-separation is a criterion for determining the absence of causal effects between two sets of variables in a graphical model.
+Two sets of variables are said to be $d$-separated if every path between them is blocked.
+In formal, a set of variables $\mathbf{S}$ \textit{d}-separates two variables if $\mathbf{S}$ blocks all paths between them.
+For the given causal graph in figure \ref{fig:6figs} (d)(e)(f), two vertices $x_1,x_3$ are \textit{d}-separated by the set of vertices $\mathbf{S}$ if $x_2 \in \mathbf{S}$.
+As for the relations in figure \ref{fig:6figs} (c) (a.k.a., a \textit{v-structure} or \textit{collider}), $x_1,x_3$ are also \textit{d}-separated if $x_2$ and none of the descendants of $x_2$ are in set $\mathbf{S}$.

-\textbf{Causal Identifiability.} The causal structure is identifiable if causal relationships can be determined exclusively based on observed data without unverifiable restrictions.
-However, identifying causal structures based on observed data is not always sufficient due to the identifiability problem, which arises from the fact that different causal structures may share the same conditional independence constraints. \textit{Markov Equivalence Class} (MEC) denotes graphs entailing the same conditional independencies that can be used to formulate this problem.
-Structures belong to the same equivalent class when they have the same skeleton and the same v-structure.
+$d$-separation is a fundamental concept in causal discovery because it provides a criterion for determining whether two sets of variables are causally related.
+If two sets of variables are $d$-separated, then there is no direct or indirect causal effect between them, and they can be considered independent given the observed variables.
+Conversely, if two sets of variables are not $d$-separated, then there may be a direct or indirect causal effect between them that needs to be accounted for when inferring causal relationships from data.
+Thus, $d$-separation is an essential tool for identifying causal relationships in graphical models.

+\textbf{Causal Markov Condition.} In the causal graph of SCM, each variable is independent of its non-effects given its direct causes \cite{pearl2009causality}.
+In other words, a variable is conditionally independent of its non-effects (i.e., variables that do not directly cause it) given its parents (i.e., variables that directly cause it).
+This condition plays an essential role in causal inference.
+It enables the identification of causal effects from non-experimental data.
+Formally, the causal Markov condition implies the joint distribution can be factorized according to the following decomposition:

+\textbf{Markov Equivalence Class(MEC).} Two graphical models belong to the same MEC if they entail the same set of conditional independence relations among the observed variables, regardless of the specific structure of the graph.
 For example, the causal diagrams in Figure \ref{fig:6figs} (d)(e)(f) imply the same \textit{d}-seperation information $x_1 \perp \!\!\! \perp x_3 | x_2$ and belong to the same MEC.
+MEC is important because it enables us to identify the minimal set of conditions necessary for inferring causal relationships from non-experimental data.